 Finding: Complies as Proposed.
 The proposed amendment adds a TSP project for a right turn merge lane that adds a limited amount of capacity to the intersection.
-The Advisory Groups considered, among the alternatives, infrastructure upgrades that would alleviate more congestion but that would also have an impact on nearby natural resources such as Newell Creek and associated wetlands and vegetated corridors.
-The proposed changes would not have an impact on water quality because they do not require widening of the roadways.

 The adoption of alternate mobility standards will result in the City's ability to accept greater levels of traffic congestion at these intersections during peak congestion times.
 This recommendation balances various goals, including the provision of public facilities, traffic safety, protection of natural resources, economic development, and livability.
-While it is not anticipated, any applicable land use review for Natural Resource Overlay District and Geologic Hazard Overlay District will be required prior to construction of the improvements.
+The proposal includes improvements to bicycle and pedestrian infrastructure that could result in greater use of alternative transportation modes, which promotes better air quality.